-My name is Katelyn and I hail from this lovely little state called Maine.
-Often times when I’m out exploring the world, no one has heard of Maine, which makes me cry inside.
+My name is Katelyn, and I hail from this lovely little state called Maine.
+Often when I’m out exploring the world, no one has heard of Maine, which makes me cry inside.
 I feel very fortunate to have been born and raised in a state where people love to vacation.
 There is a reason we call Maine “Vacationland” or by the newer motto… “The way life should be.”

-Along my journeys and stories you’ll probably see my two trusty side kicks: Wally the Wandering Lobster and Reagan.
+Along my journeys and stories, you’ll probably see my two trusty sidekicks: Wally the Wandering Lobster and Reagan.
 Wally the Wandering Lobster is my stuffed lobster that joins me on most of my travels.
 He serves as a small piece of Maine and reminds me of where I was born and raised.
 He also loves getting his photo taken in random places along the way.
 Make sure you follow my Instagram account to see more photos of Wally the Wandering Lobster.

 I have a Master’s in Public Health and a Bachelor’s in Biochemistry.
-I currently work in the healthcare technology industry working on healthcare reform in a nonprofit.
-Outside of my 9-5 job, I work as a personal trainer, triathlon coach, and spin instructor at Big Sky Multisport Coaching & Personal Training.
+Before leaving my career in Maine, I worked in the healthcare technology industry on healthcare reform for a nonprofit.
+Outside of my 9-5 job, I worked as a personal trainer, triathlon coach, and spin instructor at Big Sky Multisport Coaching & Personal Training.